kubernetes/kubernetes/docs/user-guide/secrets.md

 Users can create secrets, and the system also creates some secrets.

 To use a secret, a pod needs to reference the secret.
-A secret can be used with a pod in two ways: either as files in a [volume](volumes.md) mounted on one or more of its containers, or used by kubelet when pulling images for the pod.
+A secret can be used with a pod in two ways: as files in a [volume](volumes.md) mounted on one or more of its containers, in environment variables, or used by kubelet when pulling images for the pod.

 ### Built-in Secrets